Following three attacks on the LGBTQIA+ community, groups condemned the Duterte administration’s flip-flops in loyalty and priorities.

-However, authors of the SOGIE bill, representatives Geraldine Roman and Malou Acosta-Alba, were keen to point out that the bill does not grant any special privileges to members of the LGBTQ+ community.
+However, authors of the SOGIE bill, representatives Geraldine Roman and Malou Acosta-Alba, were keen to point out that the bill does not grant any special privileges to members of the LGBTQIA+ community.

 In a statement released by Bahaghari, they pointed out that even with the existing Philippine HIV and AIDS Policy and the Safe Spaces Act, there are barely any more laws that will protect the LGBTQ+ community from further discrimination and violence.

 “The mythical laws the AFP cite failed to protect #Pride20 from illegal arrest, detention, and sexual violence.
 They failed to protect Jennifer Laude, who as well remains a victim of US imperialism and the government’s failure to assert sovereignty when it mattered for us,” they said.
 [P]

 Photo from Jonathan Cellona/ABS-CBN News